DinoChiesa/Apigee-Proxy-JWT-POP/README.md

        -d '{ "jku": "url-pointing-to-JWKS", "kid": "key-id"}'
    ```

-   For demonstration purposes, we can use a demonstration JWKS and key.
+   For demonstration purposes, we can use [a demonstration
+   JWKS endpoint](https://jwks-service.appspot.com) that publishes its private keys.
 First,
    get the list of RSA keys:

    ```